Technical Report A.1.2 - Overheating prevention and stagnation handling in solar process heat applications

 Now the user of the database has the possibility to extract detail information from all identified solar thermal plants and create statistics like the share of collector technologies, size of the collector field per country or industry sector and cost per square meter.
 The SHIP - database is a living platform and will grow continuously.

 Retanning (leather industry) and Leaching (mining industry) in the focus of solar heat

 The retanning process is a common process to be targeted by solar process heat.
-Currently, 9 applications are successully operating with a total gross solar area of 5,317 m².
+Currently 9 applications are successfully operating with a total gross solar area of 5,317 m².
 7 of these

 Source: Aschoff Solar